-When you think of an anglerfish, you probably think of something like the creature above: Big mouth.
-Gnarly teeth.
-Lure bobbing from its head.
-Endless nightmares following.
+When you think of an anglerfish, you probably imagine something like the creature above: a big mouth, gnarly teeth, a lure bobbing from its head.
+In short, perfect nightmare fodder.

 It wasn’t until the 1920s—almost a full century after the first ceratioid was entered into the scientific record—that things started to become a little clearer.
 In 1922, Icelandic biologist Bjarni Saemundsson discovered a female ceratioid with two of these smaller fish attached to her belly by their snouts.
 He assumed it was a mother and her babies, but was puzzled by the arrangement.

 “I can form no idea of how, or when, the larvae, or young, become attached to the mother.
 I cannot believe that the male fastens the egg to the female,” he wrote.
 “This remains a puzzle for some future researchers to solve.”

 While Saemundsson kicked the problem down the road, it was Charles Tate Regan, working at the British Museum of Natural History in 1924, who picked it up.
 Regan also found a smaller fish attached to a female ceratioid.
 When he dissected it, he realized it wasn’t a different species or the female angler’s child.
 It was her mate.